Breaking a Lease: Everything to Know

 Since breaking a lease can be both time-consuming and expensive, we’ve compiled all the information you should know before starting the process.
 Though everyone’s housing situation is unique, here are some standard tips on how to prepare for (and execute) breaking your lease.

-We hope gain a better understanding of how to prepare for and execute breaking a lease.
+We hope you gain a better understanding of how to prepare for and execute breaking a lease.
 Still, we highly suggest contacting a lawyer if you have specific questions about your situation, as laws vary from state to state.

 How to Prepare for Breaking a Lease